 Great!
 Now it's easy to add wireless bluetooth control and just go buy a bluetooth headset, right?
 Not so fast there Kemosabe!
 There are caveats...

 So what's all this talk about CODECs, eh?
 CODECs are enCOder-DECoder's, or the method of how they convert the audio to a digital stream to transmit, and back again.
 Most Bluetooth headsets use Low Complexity Subband Coding (SBC) to compress the (stereo) audio.
-SBC is geared towards low power use and really wasn't designed to transmit high definition audio.
-Sena uses SBC in their Freewire™ and their headsets.
+SBC is geared towards low power use and was designed to transmit high definition audio, but introduces a bit of latency.
+Sena uses SBC in their Freewire™ and their headsets, as does Cardo.
 Harley went a step further with their WHiM and headsets, and included a newer CODEC called aptX that is supposed to allow CD quality audio and be backwards compatible with SBC CODEC components.
 (This supports the thought about why non-Harley branded headsets only work in monaural, since the aptX CODEC should fall back to an SBC connection (which supports stereo audio) if aptX support isn't found.)

 One major point when deciding on a wireless system is "Do you ride with a pasenger?"
 If you do, the cheapest wireless solution is the WHiM because it supports both a rider and passenger in one unit, while the Freewire™ only supports one - two Freewires™ are required for a rider/passenger to gain full Boom!™ control.
 I greyed that out because I personally don't have any experience with rider/passenger communications, so I can't really say if this is true.
 Maybe it was for headsets that only used Bluetooth, but the new headsets use Bluetooth Mesh, so if you get, say, two Sena 30K headsets, you'd really only need one Freewire™ - (for the rider) because the passenger doesn't need to control the Infotainment System, and while the rider is connected to it with bluetooth, the passenger can communicate to the rider through the Mesh network independently.
 (This won't work if the rider's 30K headset is paired to a WHiM because Mesh networking will be disabled on that headset - a problem the Freewire doesn't exibit.)

-NOTE #1: I've modified the flowchart to include the Cardo Packtalk headset which the WHiM recognizes and pairs to, so you have another option.
-I'm assuming that, like the Sena headsets, the Cardo will only give you monaural audio when playing through the WHiM.
+NOTE #1: I've modified the flowchart to include the Cardo Packtalk headsets which the WHiM recognizes and pairs to, so you have another option.
+Like the Sena, the Cardo will give you monaural audio when playing through the WHiM, but unlike the Sena, the Cardo unit will allow you to use it's Mesh Technology while paired to the WHiM!

-NOTE #2: Please read the complete Addendum section if you are thinking about adding wireless comm. to your bike.
+NOTE #2: Please read the complete Addendum sections if you are thinking about adding wireless comm. to your bike.

 Here's some additional information I've discovered in working with both the WHiM and the Freewire™ connecting to the Sena 30K Mesh headset...